DCC-EX/dcc-ex.github.io/docs/ex-commandstation/accessories/signals/light-signals.md

-Controlling light signals is exactly the same as semaphore or servo signals, skip to `/ex-commandstation/accessories/signals/signal-control`{.interpreted-text role="doc"} for information on controlling signals.
+Controlling light signals is exactly the same as semaphore or servo signals, skip to `/ex-commandstation/accessories/signals/signal-control` for information on controlling signals.